NeginAz/ML_from_scratch/README.md

 - Incorporates a risk matrix for cost-sensitive classification
 - Minimizes expected risk instead of maximizing posterior probability
 - Supports multiclass classification

+## 5. Principal Component Analysis (PCA)
+The Principal Component Analysis (PCA) is a popular dimensionality reduction technique used to reduce the number of features in a dataset while retaining as much variance as possible.

+PCA works by:

+Centering the data (subtracting the mean from each feature).
+Calculating the covariance matrix.
+Finding the eigenvectors and eigenvalues of the covariance matrix.
+Projecting the data onto the eigenvectors corresponding to the largest eigenvalues.
+Key Features:

+Reduces high-dimensional data to a lower-dimensional subspace.
+Retains the most important features by maximizing the explained variance.
+Helps improve model performance and visualization.